Why Do Dogs Dig in Their Beds?

 Hunt and seek

-Some dogs have a real knack for hunting or scavenging.
+Many dogs have a real knack for hunting or scavenging.
 They'll dig to uncover hidden treasures like rodents or buried treats.
-It's like a game of hide-and-seek for them.
+In these situations, dog scratching is like a game of hide-and-seek.

 Stress release